Villavu/Simba/Doc/sphinx/simbaref/plugins.rst

 store the old memory manager of your plugin and restore it when *OnDetach* is called.

-For other languages, this functions doesn't really help - however you should realise that it is not possible to pass pascal strings and arrays directly to the script in a safe manner.
+For other languages, this function doesn't really help - however you should realise that it is not possible to pass pascal strings and arrays directly to the script in a safe manner.
 Doing so will require some hacks (it is possible), but might also lead to memory leaks if implemented wrong or used wrong in